Eloy Jiménez Player Props: White Sox vs. Guardians

-On Sunday, Eloy Jimenez (.436 on-base percentage in past 10 games, 109 points above season-long percentage) and the Chicago White Sox face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
-First pitch is at 2:10 PM ET.
+On Friday, Eloy Jimenez (on the back of going 0-for-1) and the Chicago White Sox face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
+First pitch is at 7:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Guardians.
+In his previous game he had a hitless showing (0-for-1) against the Rangers.

 Eloy Jiménez Game Info & Props vs. the Guardians